 What are my options?

-1. You can be put on the Romania wait list and we’ll let you know when/if a spot opens up.
+1. You can be put on the wait list for your first choice country and we’ll let you know when/if a spot opens up.

-2. Or you can also choose to go to another country completely (maybe you’ve always wanted to be one of the volunteers living in Moscow … now’s your chance!).
+2. You can also choose to go to another country completely (maybe you’ve always wanted to be one of the volunteers living in Moscow … now’s your chance!).

 3. Or, you can do both!
 Lots of volunteers choose to be assigned to another country they're interested in and also be put on a wait list for their first choice country so that they know they definitely have a spot that semester, no matter where they go.
-This is usually the most popular choice.
+This is usually the most popular option for volunteers.